kubernetes/test-infra/issue-labeler/README.md

 In order to run the webapp, build the container using the following command.

-$sudo docker build -no-cache -t <choose-image-name> .
+$sudo docker build --pull -no-cache -t <choose-image-name> .

 Then, run the container making sure to forward traffic to port 5000.